o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/data-types.md

 ```

 ## `typedef` and `typealias`
-The keyword `typedef` was introduced in HLSL6 and is supported in AZSL.
-It follows the same syntax rules as in C. AZSL also contains the keyword `typealias`, which behaves similarly to `using` in C++11.
+AZSL supports the keyword `typedef` and it follows the same syntax rules as in C. AZSL also contains the keyword `typealias`, which behaves similarly to `using` in C++11.

 To demonstrate `typedef` and `typealias`, consider the following AZSL code sample.
 ```cpp